Erregea5/AITrading/README.md

 X needs to make decisions of buy and selling stocks as accurately as possible. until Day Trading is permited, X must make trades of minimum a day long.
 X must not risk large amounts.
 X must give priorities to stocks which have higher success ratios to allocate more money to them.

 D must be information dense with respect to timeframe.
-D must not be redundant to conserve speed.
+D must not be redundant for speed.

 ## Future: